 (on Behalf of the Rich Ecosystem of Payne Park: Humans, Insects, Birds, Flowers, Trees, Reptiles, Amphibians, and All the Critters that Live and Play in Payne Park)

 Payne Park is located at 2050 Adams Lane in downtown Sarasota.
-It has a 1/2 mile track for walking or jogging, a tennis center, a skateboard park, and a state-of-the art circus-themed children’s playground.
+After only the first two phases of a 5 phase master plan have been completed, the park today has a tree-lined 1/2 mile track for walking or jogging, a tennis center, a skateboard park, a disc golf course, a lovely cafe, an and a state-of-the art circus-themed children’s playground.